What Are The Challenges Of Self-Directed Home Care?

-Self-directed home care refers to the ability of seniors, the ill, or disabilities to control their home care providers.
-This includes having the decision-making authority to recruit, hire, train, and supervise individual caregivers.
+Self-directed home care allows seniors, those diagnosed with an illness, or those with disabilities to control their home care providers.
+Plus, it gives individuals the decision-making authority to recruit, hire, train, and supervise individual caregivers.

-Fiscal intermediaries help them obtain workers compensation insurance and handle employer responsibilities such as managing payroll, withholding taxes, and paying into the unemployment insurance system.
-Even with these supports, though, the challenges of being an employer and withholding and filing taxes correctly can be daunting, particularly at tax time.
+However, even with these supports, the challenges of being an employer and withholding and filing taxes correctly can be daunting, particularly at tax time.

-Families that need additional hours beyond those provided through state programs, however, can benefit by selecting caregivers from our network.
-Doing so is convenient and saves you money.
-This includes qualified, pre-screened PCAs, home health aides, certified nursing assistants, and homemakers.
+Families that need additional hours beyond those provided through state programs can benefit by selecting caregivers from our network, including:

 Support and Solutions

-With Meetcaregivers, families get maximum choice and control.
-For example, they can direct their care without hassle, complexity, and long term commitments that come as a household employer.
+With MeetCaregivers, families get maximum choice and control.
+For example, you can direct their care without hassle, complexity, and long-term commitments that come as a household employer.

-We are hoping to work with the Department of Elder Affairs to make this option a reality for families choosing self-direction through publicly funded programs.
+We hope to work with the Department of Elder Affairs to make this option a reality for families choosing self-direction through publicly funded programs.